 A range of National Park passes are available to buy online in advance from Parks and Wildlife

 Day Pass - This pass covers entry into one or more parks on any one day.
-Passes are available from rangers in the parks.
+Passes are available at park entry points.
 In some parks, a system of self-registration applies.
-Fees: Vehicle with up to 12 occupants - $13/car, Vehicle with more than 12 occupants but not on a commercial tour - $6 per passenger, $7/motorcycle
+Fees: Motorcycles - $8 per motorcycle; Private vehicles with up to 12 legally seated occupants including the driver - $15 per vehicle or $8 concession per vehicle; Private vehicles with 13 or more legally seated occupants including the driver - $7 per occupant / -$2.50 per concession occupant.

 Holiday Park Pass - This pass entitles entry to as many parks as you wish for any four-week period.
-Fee: $46/vehicle (up to 12 people)
+Fee: $60/vehicle (up to 12 people), $40/vehicle for 14 days, $25/vehicle for 5 days

 Are you a RAC WA member?
 You get 50% off!
 Click to buy your pass online.